 What is Cryptolepis?
 It’s used as herbal support for tick-borne infections like Borrelia burgdorferi and Bartonella henselae.

-In this 21st century, we’re living in times when prescriptions and manufactured medicines are the norm.
+In the 21st century, we’re living in times when prescriptions and manufactured medicines are the norm.
 The big question remains, are these the only options for treatment?
 Amidst all these engineered drugs, some people still turn to medicinal herbs.
 Herbal medicines have been traditionally used to support mental and physical health and address various conditions, including Lyme disease.

 Here, I’ll dig deeper into the benefits of Cryptolepis sanguinolenta, an all-natural herb that provides: